 While these results are interesting, they will not be of much use to you unless they are based on a rating system which is the same as yours.

-Also there are often downsides regarding property rights, or rights of residents, or taxation.
-A further problem is that many of these countries have unstable ruling regimes that can implode ... and "the best" location can become the worst!
+Also in some countries there are often downsides regarding property rights, or rights of residents, or taxation.
+A further problem is that many of these countries have unstable ruling regimes that can implode ... and the "best" location can become the worst!

 However it is interesting to look at these recommended places through your own eyes and see whether they open up new options for you.